Shredivan/sentiment_analysis_prototypes/readme.md

 - All HTML files share the same JS file that controls interactive behaviour and same CSS file that controls the styles

 # Technology #
-- HTML for page layout
+- Bootstrap v4 for page layout
 - Vanilla CSS for styling
 - Jquery for interactivity